-Term Meaning Application Programming Interface (API) An application programming interface (API) is a particular set of rules and specifications that software programs can follow to communicate with each other.
+Term Meaning Accenture Accenture is the business area responsible for providing and managing the My Health Record system on behalf of the System Operator.
+Application Programming Interface (API) An application programming interface (API) is a particular set of rules and specifications that software programs can follow to communicate with each other.
 It serves as an interface between different software programs and facilitates their interaction, similar to the way the user interface facilitates interaction between humans and computers. application (app) A type of application software that for the purposes of this document, can connect to the My Health Record APIs.
 The types of applications that can connect to the My Health Record APIs are: • Mobile applications are developed to run natively on a specific mobile device or platform (e.g. iOS, Android).
-Web applications are powered by a web browser (e.g. Chrome, Firefox, Safari etc.) through the internet.
-Web applications are typically built using HTML, CSS and JavaScript and served through a mobile or desktop browser.
-Web applications can be built to look and feel just like a native application but will always runs through a visible browser. • Hybrid applications are usually coded in HTML, CSS and JavaScript.
+Web applications are powered by a web browser (e.g. Chrome, Firefox, Safari, etc.) through the internet.
+Web applications are typically built using HTML, CSS, and JavaScript and served through a mobile or desktop browser.
+Web applications can be built to look and feel just like a native application but will always runs through a visible browser. • Hybrid applications are usually coded in HTML, CSS, and JavaScript.
 They are run through an invisible browser which has been packaged into a native application.
 This enables the application to have the look, feel and functionality of a native application.
 Hybrid applications allow developers to minimise development time as minimal work is required to target various mobile operating systems.
 An additional benefit of using a hybrid application framework includes allowing developers to access Native API calls which can be used to enable binary security mechanisms from the device itself.
 Hybrid Applications can also be distributed through native application stores (allowing for additional vetting).
-Progressive web applications can appear and behave as native applications on mobile devices, but do not require installation of the application on the device.
-Gateway Operator (GO) The Gateway Operator (GO) is the business area responsible for providing and managing the My Health Record system on behalf of the System Operator.
+Progressive web applications can appear and behave as native applications on mobile devices but do not require installation of the application on the device.
+Gateway Operator The Gateway Operator is the business area responsible for providing and managing the My Health Record system on behalf of the System Operator.
 Healthcare Recipient Healthcare recipient has the same meaning as in the My Health Records Act 2012 (Cth).